AliceO2Group/Readout/doc/README.md

 CRU internal data generator.
 - ConsumerDataSampling : pushes data through the DataSampling interface
 - ConsumerFMQ : pushes data outside readout process as a FairMQ device.
+- ConsumerFairMQChannel : pushes data outside readout process as a FairMQ channel - with the WP5 format.
+  This consumer may also create shared memory banks (see Memory management) to be used by equipments.

 They all follow the interface defined in the base Consumer Class.

 # Memory management

-Depending on the readout equipment, memory is allocated in different ways.
+Readout creates on startup some banks (big blocks of memory), which are then used to create pools of data pages which are filled at runtime by the readout equipments (and put back in the same pool after use).

-The base class to pre-allocate and get/release at runtime memory blocks is defined in DataFormat/MemPool.h
+The memory layout is explicitely defined in the configuration file.

-For the dummy software generator, it is a big block of malloc() data.
-For the ROC, it is based on MemoryMappedFile shared memory.
+In practice, you will define one or more memory blocks to be used by the equipments.
+Each block is configured in a section named [bank-...]
+(e.g. [bank-a1]), specifying its type (e.g. type=malloc or type=MemoryMappedFile),
+size (e.g. size=256M or size=4G) and optionally NUMA node to be used (e.g. numaNode=1).

+The special consumer 'FairMQChannel' may also create a memory bank, allocated from the FMQ "unmanaged shared memory" feature, before the other banks are created (and hence, being the first one, being used by default by equipments).

+Each equipment will then create its private data pages pool from a given bank.
+This is done in the corresponding equipment configuration section with number (memoryPoolNumberOfPages=1000) and size of each page (memoryPoolPageSize=512k), and which bank to use (memoryBankName=bank-a1).
+By default of a bank name, readout will try to create the pool from the first bank available.
+Several memory pools can be created from the same memory bank, if space allows.

 # Data format
-Readout uses the data format defined in FlpPrototype.
+Readout uses the data format defined in FlpPrototype for internal indexing of the pages.
+The content (payload) of the pages is not affected, and follows the RDH specification if using a CRU equipment.

-The base data type is a vector of header+payload pairs.
+The (internal) base data type is a vector of header+payload pairs.
 In practice, it deals with different object types:
 - DataBlock : header+payload pair
 - DataBlockContainer : object storing a DataBlock, specialized depending on